cmanon/wp-strava/readme.txt

 == Description ==

 This plugin uses the Strava API to embed maps and activity for athletes and clubs on your WordPress site.
 Included are several widgets and shortcodes for showing maps and activity summaries.

+= Cron =

+Using WP-Strava 2.0+ requires a working WordPress cron configuration.
+By default, WordPress has a built-in cron system to run scheduled events, but it relies on your website getting frequent visitors.
+The Strava authentication token system expires after 6 hours if not refreshed.
+If you think your site will not get any visitors over the span on 6 hours, you might want to set up a _real_ cron: https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/.
+Setting up this sort of cron is beyond the scope of support for this free plugin, so you should seek assistance through your host.
+Force-running the WordPress cron once an hour is good enough for WP-Strava.

 = Shortcodes =